rberger247/CarDealerWithAngular4/README.md

  -----------Technologies, Languages And Frameworks----------------

-This is a console app in asp.Net core 2.0 ;
+This is a web app in asp.Net core 2.0 ;
 It uses EntityFrameworkCore to connect to SqlServer Database;

 add zone.js;